Updated: Jan 30, 2026

 We stay closely connected to shifts in the global stone market so you don’t have to—and we’ll continue bringing you updates that impact your projects and peace of mind.

-Projects We’ve done using Taj Mahal Quartzite
+Projects We’ve done using Taj Mahal or Other Quartzite

 Checkered Way Project | Taj Mahal Quartzite